brenio55/brenio55/README.md

 I have a strong preference for front-end development, working with React.js, Next.js, TypeScript, TailwindCSS, and SASS to create modern and high-performance experiences.
 On the back-end, I have solid experience with Node.js, PHP, MySQL, and Firebase, ensuring robust integration and scalability for the applications I build.

-Besides Vyudu, I also work as a Customer Service Representative at Teleperformance, enhancing my global communication and customer service skills.
-I'm also the founder of DiVSeC, a company dedicated to digital security solutions and custom software development.
+Currently, I work as a Customer Service Representative at Teleperformance, performing real-time analysis of international banking services, enhancing my communication skills, engaging directly with global customers, and analyzing situations to provide solutions during critical moments.
+I'm also the founder of DiVSeC, where I develop technological solutions focused on digital security and custom projects.

 Being fluent in English and Portuguese, combined with my international experience, allows me to thrive in multicultural environments and collaborate across different industries.
 Outside of tech, I’m passionate about design, audio engineering, and music production, bringing a creative approach to my work.